SnowflakeCoder/programming/Java/Java Concurrency - Part1.md

   }
 ```

 The code in the **add() method contains a critical section**. **When multiple threads execute this critical section, race conditions occur**.
-The situation where two threads compete for the same resource, where **the sequence** in which the resource is accessed is significant, is called **race conditions**.
-A code section that leads to race conditions is called a critical section.
+The situation where two threads compete for the same resource, where **the sequence** in which the resource is accessed is significant, is called **race conditions**. <u>A code section that leads to race conditions is called a critical section</u>.

 ##### Preventing Race Conditions